 Download Curriculum Vitae

 As an anthropologist, Dr. Lee is committed to integrating social science research perspectives across health science and medical education.
-At UT Southwestern, he contributes to culture/behavior and ethics curricula in the Medical School, in addition to formal advising on research design and qualitative methods through the post-doctoral Clinical Scholars Program.
+At UT Southwestern, he contributes to culture/behavior and ethics curricula in the Medical School, in addition to formal consultation on research design and qualitative methods through UTSW's Center for Patient-Centered Outcomes Research and the Center for Translational Medicine.
 Dr. Lee is a member of the inaugural cohort of Leadership Emerging in Academic Departments (LEAD), the faculty leadership training program.

 His doctoral fieldwork examined how cultural values shape health services delivery in a major not-for-profit Catholic hospital system.
 Dr. Lee continues to serve as a content expert in hospital governance and not-for-profit healthcare operations, especially organizational behavior and care coordination for the poor and underserved.
 Prior research in anthropology and ethics was funded by the Agency for Healthcare Research & Quality (AHRQ), the Social Science Research Council, and the National Science Foundation (NSF).
-Dr. Lee has reviewed for the NSF programs in Cultural Anthropology and in Ethics & Science, as well as NHLBI and NCI Special Emphasis panels at NIH.
+Dr. Lee reviews for the NSF programs in Cultural Anthropology and in Social & Economic Sciences, as well as NHLBI and NCI Special Emphasis panels at NIH.

-Dr. Lee has held a leadership position in the American Anthropological Association since 2009 and is an elected Fellow of the Society for Applied Anthropology.
+Dr. Lee has held various leadership positions in the American Anthropological Association since 2009 and is an elected Fellow of the Society for Applied Anthropology.